To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Are your home’s smoke detectors up to snuff?
 Are you aware that you should replace your smoke detectors at least every ten years?
 Nearly 62% of home fire deaths occur in homes without working smoke alarms, reports the National Fire Protection Association (NFPA).

-If your home doesn’t have smoke alarms — or you haven’t properly maintained your home’s smoke detector system — you’re putting your family in grave danger.
+If your home doesn’t have smoke alarms and carbon monoxide detectors — or you haven’t properly maintained your home’s detector system — you’re putting your family in grave danger.
 Our smoke alarm reviews provide all the information you need to choose the best smoke detector for your home or business.

 - Photoelectric vs Ionization vs Dual